ellen-lyons/ellen-lyons/README.md

 ## About Me
 🔬: Physics student at Trinity College Dublin

-📊: Learning the basics of Git for version control, public portfolio and collaboration
+📊: Learning the basics of Git

 🧠: Interested in projects related to astrophysics, Earth sciences, and modelling real-world systems